iranroman/SpatialScaper/README.md

 [![CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 > [!WARNING]
 > SpatialScaper is still undergoing active development.
 We have done our due diligence to test that  `example_generation.py` works as expected.
 However, please open an issue and describe any errors you encounter.
 Also, make sure to pull often, as we are actively adding more features.
+Note: You'll need 100GB of storage space to comfortably setup and run the DCASE Task 3 data generation pipeline.

 **Guides**
 - [Requirements and Installation](#requirements-and-installation)